Eirbware/com.eirb.fr/README.md

 formatting.

-The main aim is to enable people writing cross-platform messages from a single source Markdown text, meaning that, with one source text, we can easily send a message on Discord, Telegram, a webmail, etc.
+The main aim is to enable people writing cross-platform messages from a single Markdown source text, meaning that, with one source content, we can easily send a message on Discord, Telegram, a webmail, etc.

 ## 📦 Deploy and run in production